affiliate disclosure

 From my experience, you don’t need any other caching plugin with EasyWP-managed WordPress hosting.

-So if you host with NameCheap, try the Turbo plan and see if you get the same or better GTmetrics performance score than I did.
+So, if you host with Namecheap, try the Turbo plan and see if you get the same or better GTMetrics performance score as I did.

 1. Hi Shamsudeen,